 While the scenario above describes the most common type of frivolous injunction, there can be other dishonest reasons for filing an injunction as well.
 Sometimes, a petitioner may want to force a co-worker out of his/her office.
 As noted above, filing an injunction can cause inter-office disputes, ruin the reputation of a person in their company, and, ultimately cause them to be fired.
 Other times, the petitioner may want to spark a very serious criminal investigation against the respondent by filing a false petition against sexual violence.
 We have often seen step-children make false sexual allegations in their petition because they no longer want to live with a step-parent.
 We have also seen unmarried parents who create false sexual allegations in a petition for a sexual violence injunction in an effort to destroy any relationship between the respondent and their child.

 According to Florida Statute 784.047, "a person who willfully violates an injunction for protection against repeat violence, sexual violence, or dating violence or a foreign protection order by:

 - Refusing to vacate the dwelling that the parties share;

 - Going to the petitioner's residence, school, place of employment or a specified place frequented regularly by the petitioner and any named family or household member;

 - Committing an act of repeat violence, sexual violence, or dating violence against the petitioner; or

 As you can see, the penalties for violating the terms of an injunction are severe.
 Many violations happen accidentally when the petitioner and respondent run into each other in public.
-If you have been charged with violating the terms of your injunction, CONTACT our office immediately.
+If you have been charged with violating the terms of your injunction, contact our office at The Law Offices of Roger Scott to speak with an injunctions attorney immediately.